markjrieke/nplyr/cran-comments.md

 * Removed the \dontrun{} tag from examples that run quickly.
 * Updated function documentation to include details of each object returned.
 * Updated Description field of DESCRIPTION file to include additional detail about the package.
+* Updated Description to not start with "nplyr".